varnerlab/CHEME-1800-4800-Course-Repository-S23/labs/unit-3-labs/lab-10d/README.md

 ## Lab 10d: The Primal Flux Balance Analysis Problem
-In `Lab 10d` students will become familiarized with flux balance analysis applications in chemical engineering and the interpretation of the dual problem in the context of flux balance analysis.
+In `Lab 10d` students will become familiarized with flux balance analysis (a specific type of maximum flow problem) and its application in chemical engineering.

 ### Background
 Flux balance analysis (FBA) is an approach to estimate _flows_ through [trees and graphs](https://varnerlab.github.io/CHEME-1800-Computing-Book/unit-2-data/trees.html#trees), e.g., social graphs, communication networks, or other structures that can be represented as a network.
 Flux balance analysis is a type of [maximum flow problem](https://en.wikipedia.org/wiki/Maximum_flow_problem).
 Today, let's consider the reaction scheme:

 ![alt text](./figs/Fig-FBA-ToyNetwork.png)

-is occurring in a well-mixed reactor with a single input and a single output stream.
+is occurring in a well-mixed reactor with a single input and output stream.
 Then, we can write the system of species mole balances at steady-state in matrix-vector form as:

 $$
 \mathbf{T}\dot{\mathbf{n}} + \mathbf{S}\dot{\mathbf{\epsilon}} = \mathbf{0}